Skip to Content

 People who have been exposed to asbestos drywall materials may have legal rights.
 Mesothelioma lawyers can review exposure details and help victims understand their best options.
 These options may include mesothelioma lawsuits, workers’ compensation claims and bankruptcy trust fund claims.

 Many construction companies that produced asbestos drywall have asbestos trust funds.
-These funds exist to set aside compensation for current and future asbestos claims.
+These funds exist to compensate current and future asbestos claims.
 Based on their work and exposure history, victims may be able to file bankruptcy claims against asbestos companies.
 Asbestos drywall companies with bankruptcy trust funds include:

 • Bondex International